-The discussion paper was followed by further consultations in September 2023, and finalised policy on supporting D&I in financial services is expected to be published in H2 2025.
+The discussion paper was followed by further consultations in September 2023, and finalised policy on supporting D&I in financial services was originally expected to be published in H2 2025.
+However, given the need to avoid duplication with the wider policy and legislative agenda in the area, only the proposals in relation to non-financial misconduct are now being taken forward.

+Read more on this development $\underline{\text{here}}$, $\underline{\text{here}}$ and $\underline{\text{here}}$.

-- The FCA and PRA are continuing their focus on culture and D&I. For financial years starting on or after 1 April 2022, FCA rules for public company boards and executive committees have required firms to meet 'comply or explain' targets on gender and ethnic diversity and make annual disclosures. - As a follow-up to the 2021 joint FCA-PRA discussion paper, the FCA published feedback in December 2022 on its study of how financial services firms are designing and embedding D&I strategies. - Originally expected in H1 2023, the regulators' consultations (PRA CP 18/23 and FCA CP 23/20) on draft measures to support D&I in the financial sector were published on 25 September 2023 and closed for responses on 18 December 2023.
-The regulators worked closely together to produce consistent and coordinated proposals for consultation.
-However, their respective proposals differed as they were framed to meet their respective underlying statutory objectives.
-In broad terms, the regulators consultations' proposed measures across several policy areas: Non-financial misconduct, D&I Strategies, Data Reporting, D&I Disclosure obligations and setting D&I Targets. - Under the proposals in the consultations, firms would be subject to different proposals depending on the number of employees, their Senior Managers and Certification Regime (SM&CR) categorisation and whether they are dual-regulated.
-Smaller firms with fewer than 251 employees will be exempt from many of the requirements.
-In-scope firms will be subject to the new rules 12 months after the publication of the finalised policy, subject to some limited transitional provisions. - In July 2023, the House of Commons Treasury Committee launched an inquiry into Sexism in the City, looking at the barriers faced by women in finance.
+- For financial years starting on or after 1 April 2022, FCA rules for public company boards and executive committees have required firms to meet 'comply or explain' targets on gender and ethnic diversity and make annual disclosures. - As a follow-up to a 2021 joint FCA-PRA discussion paper, in September 2023 the regulators published consultations (PRA CP 18/23 and FCA CP 23/20) on draft measures to support D&I in the financial sector, which closed for responses on 18

+December 2023.
+In broad terms, the regulators consultations' proposed measures across several policy areas: Non-financial misconduct, D&I Strategies, Data Reporting, D&I Disclosure obligations and setting D&I Targets. - In July 2023, the House of Commons Treasury Committee launched an inquiry into Sexism in the City, looking at the barriers faced by women in finance.
 The Committee's report in March 2024 recommended that the proposals for data reporting and for setting D&I targets be dropped.
 The Committee made recommendations on tackling prevalence of sexual harassment and bullying and poor handling of allegations about this misconduct by firms.
-In the FCA's response it stated it would prioritise work on non-financial misconduct and issue its policy statement on that aspect early in 2025. - The FCA's and PRA's finalised policy on the other aspects of the D&I framework are expected during 2025.
+In the FCA's response it stated it would prioritise work on non-financial misconduct and issue its policy statement on that aspect early in 2025. - In March 2025, the FCA wrote to the Treasury Committee to explain that, while work on non-financial misconduct would proceed, it recognised that there is a very active policy and legislative agenda (including on employment rights, gender action plans and disability and ethnicity pay gap reporting) and that therefore, to avoid duplication and unnecessary costs, it did not plan to publish new rules on diversity and inclusion.
+The PRA also wrote to the Treasury Committee in a similar vein. - The FCA launched CP25/18: Tackling non-financial misconduct in financial services on 2 July 2025, which closes for comments on 10 September.
+This confirmed the FCA would more closely align the rules between banks and non-banks and bring more incidents into the scope of COCON, to make it clearer that serious non-financial misconduct can be a breach of the conduct rules.
+The FCA is also consulting on additional guidance (in COCON and FIT) to make it easier for SM&CR firms to interpret and consistently apply the conduct rules, and to clarify statutory and FCA requirements for fitness and propriety.
+FCA will publish finalised policy before the end of 2025.